 10. Teach it to someone else

-They say the best way to learn is to have to teach someone else.
+They say the best way to learn is to teach someone else.
 Teaching forces you to think about the subject in a different way.
-You have to think about how you are doing what you are doing.
+You have to determine the method behind what you are doing.
 You have to think about the process of how the end result is achieved.

-By teaching you are also reinforcing the concepts that you learned yourself, strengthening your foundation.
+When teaching others, through repetition, you are also reinforcing the concepts that you learned yourself, strengthening your foundation.

 11. Ask for Feedback